BadrChoubai/python3-tutorial/0-hello_world/README.md

 [Starter File](hello.py)

-Using python's `print()` method write a program that outputs 'Hello, World!'
+Using python's `print()` function write a program that outputs 'Hello, World!'

 *To run the code type `python3 hello.py` in your terminal*